-By Tom Lang
+by Tom Lang

-If you are considering stocking your aquarium with fish and other aquatic life from your local retail fish store (LFS), you should be aware of the risks associated with this practice.
+If you’re considering stocking your aquarium with fish and other aquatic life from your local retail fish store (LFS), you should be aware of the risks associated with this practice.

 Buying a new tank and fish at the same time

 This natural beneficial bacterial culture is the key to success in keeping all fish, whether freshwater or saltwater, in a closed environment.
 If you don’t know how the nitrogen cycle works (or how to test for it) then you should not be purchasing fish until you do.

-Once an aquarium is established, it is not as critical to constantly test the water, but many problems can be prevented by paying regular attention to the basic parameters and taking appropriate corrective action when such action is warranted by a test that indicates the water quality is not what it should be.
+Once an aquarium is established, it is not as critical to constantly test the water, but many problems can be prevented by paying regular attention to the basic parameters.
+Taking appropriate corrective action when such action is warranted by testing can save not only the cost, but also the lives of your new fish.

 Introducing disease to your new or established aquarium

-Whether you have a new aquarium or a long-established community, the number one cause of disease being introduced to your aquarium is through the addition of new fish, plants or any other aquatic life.
+Whether you have a new aquarium or a long-established community, the number one cause of disease being introduced to your aquarium is through the addition of new fish, living plants, corals or any other aquatic life.
 Retail fish stores receive frequent deliveries of fish, often from multiple sources.